opentensor/developer-docs/docs/evm-tutorials/index.md

 import { FaMoneyBillTransfer } from "react-icons/fa6";
 import { GrStakeholder } from "react-icons/gr";

-# EVM Tutorials
+# EVM smart contracts on Bittensor

-Ethereum compatibility layer is now available on subtensor (the blockchain in Bittensor).
-Using this EVM feature you can:
+Full Ethereum virtual machine (EVM) compatibility is now available on subtensor (the blockchain in Bittensor).
+This allows users to:

-- Bring any Ethereum smart contract, deploy it on the subtensor without any need to change it, and interact with the smart contract on the subtensor blockchain.
+- Deploy any Ethereum smart contract on subtensor without changing the code
+- Interact with deployed smart contract on the subtensor blockchain
-- Access all the standard Ethereum JSON-RPC methods from this EVM compatibility layer on subtensor.
+- Access standard Ethereum JSON-RPC methods from this EVM compatibility layer on [Subtensor](https://github.com/opentensor/subtensor), Bittensor's substrate blockchain.

 ## Before you proceed